RUSD Board OKs Hammes Field maximum price, school closures, boundary changes

 Both contracts will be funded by federal COVID-19 pandemic relief aid.

-The teen outreach program will be run at four RUSD schools and four community sites.
+The teen outreach program will be offered at four RUSD schools and four community sites.
 Each location will serve between 25 and 40 students, according to a district presentation.

 Other business